Dedicated Guardian Life Insurance Lawyers Serving Clients Across the US

 Contrary to its name, Guardian Life Insurance Company of America (Guardian) offers more than just life insurance.
 It provides a plethora of insurance products including disability income insurance.
 The company only offers a particular insurance product after a risk-benefit algorithm determines your risk of becoming disabled.
 This underwriting process permits Guardian and other major insurers to take in $1.2 trillion in insurance premiums each year while minimizing the risk of payout.
+When you have questions or are unsure of the benefits being presented to you, call our Guardian Life Disability Insurance Lawyer.

 Guardian is in the insurance business to make money, many millions of dollars each year.
 While nothing is wrong with running a successful business, some of these profits come at the expense of Guardian’s disability policyholders, who had their valid individual or group long-term disability benefits wrongfully delayed, denied, or terminated.
 A wrongfully denied claim for individual or group disability benefits by Guardian, or its subsidiary Berkshire Life, means that you aren’t getting the financial assistance you deserve when you need it most—after a disabling injury or illness has left you unable to perform the important duties of your occupation.
 Trust our 100 years of combined litigation and claim experience in the field of long-term disability law—if you become a liability, you may find yourself wrongfully denied individual or group long-term disability benefits.
-This is where our Guardian Life Insurance lawyer can help.
+This is where our Guardian Life Disability Insurance Lawyer can help.

 At DarrasLaw, our top-rated team of nationally renowned long-term disability lawyers and ERISA attorneys are here to help you obtain your rightful individual or group long-term disability benefits.
 Our founding partner, Frank N. Darras, and his firms have recovered nearly $1 billion in wrongfully denied insurance benefits on behalf of people just like you.
 When you are ready to tell Guardian enough is way too much, we offer a free disability policy analysis and free claim consultation to discuss your options.
 Call America’s top-rated individual and group disability insurance law firm today at 800-898-7299 or contact us online.